 Out of the Shadows: Light has been a preoccupation of artists at least since the Renaissance.
 Faigin demonstrates various light-creating techniques, and traces the history of their use in art through the centuries.

 Out of the Shadows (2): What color are shadows?
 Once they appeared in art, they needed to be described.
 Artists have been changing their minds about how to do that ever since.

 Making Space: Perspective was re-discovered simultaneously in North and Southern Europe during the Renaissance.
 Faigin demonstrates the simple basic principles behind the idea, and traces its emergence, heyday, and marginalization.
 Final topic: Cubism seals the deal.

-The Art of Facial Expression: Drawing on his classic book on the subject, Faigin lectures on human facial expression in life and in art.
-Drawings illustrate the basic principles of the face in action.
-This lecture is of interest to the general public, as well as traditional and digital artists.
+The Art of Facial Expression: Drawing from his classic book on the subject, Faigin provides a wide-raning visual presentation of human facial expression in life and in art.
+This lecture is of interest to the general public, plastic + dental surgeons, as well as traditional + digital artists.

 ArtTalk: During one hour animated conversations,Faigin engages with prominent local representatives of the art scene, such as Jeffry Mitchell, Joe Park, Dan Webb, Tip Toland, to learn more about their influences and artistic process.
 To view Faigin's televised interviews on the Seattle Channel, go here.

 Report from the Front: Faigin takes a look at some of the most interesting Northwest artists and exhibitions he has reviewed on his art beat for KUOW and the Seattle Times over the past fifteen years.